kambi-sportsbook-widgets/wc2018-tournament-overview-widget/README.md

 2.  `filter` - String - url path to tournament
 3.  `iconUrl` - String - url path to tournament icon
 4.  `flagBaseUrl` - String - url path to participant flags
-5.  `backGroundUrl` - String - url path to backgroundUrl.
+5.  `backgroundUrl` - String - url path to backgroundUrl.
 Option to provide custom background image for widget.
 Otherwise, default background will be used.events
 6.  `leftWidgetInput` - object - contains eventId {number} and criterionId {number} for betOffer to display in leftWidget.
 Option to provide alternative outright betoffer eventId and criterionId.
 Defults to _Winner_
 7.  `rightWidgetInput` - object - contains eventId {number} and criterionId {number} for betOffer to display in rightWidget.
 Option to provide alternative outright betoffer eventId and criterionId.
 Defaults to _Golden Boot_